siejkowski/codepoems.xyz/about/index.md

 # Who are you and why are you writing code poetry?

-I'm a software developer from Poland.
-I mostly work on mobile apps for iOS platform, which I've been doing since 2011.
+I'm a software developer from Warsaw, Poland.
+I mostly work on mobile apps for iOS platform, which I've been doing since 2011, though I also had pleasure to work on Android apps, C++ SDKs and Scala backends.

 I'm writing code poetry because I find it fascinating.
 I'm constantly blown away by the creativity I discover in the code poems.

 I love how diverse this literary niche is and how you can work with these poems on so many levels: the level of English language, the level of programming language, the level of the actual outcome the poem produces when it's being executed.